-- 7.1 When any allegation of abuse, neglect or exploitation with respect to archdiocesan clergy, or any other clergy or religious within the archdiocese, is reported to the archbishop, the archbishop shall notify the Advisory Board of the person(s) alleged to be involved and the substance of the allegations. - 7.2 Immediately after receipt of an allegation of abuse, neglect or exploitation involving a member of the clergy or religious, the archbishop shall undertake a preliminary investigation of the allegation, which investigation will be initiated and conducted in harmony with canon law.
-Based upon the results of his investigation, the archbishop shall make a determination as to the credibility of the allegations, and communicate his determination in a timely manner to the victim or the victim's representative, the accused person and the Advisory Board.
-The archbishop may request that the Advisory Board advise him in making his determination as to whether an allegation is a credible allegation. - 7.3 iii.
-Immediately relieved of his or her active ministerial duties pending the outcome of the archbishop's investigation; and iv.
-Directed to remain away from any long-term care facility, parish office, parish facility, agency and other location, which is the subject of the complaint until the archbishop has determined whether the allegation is actionable
+- 7.1 When any allegation of Abuse, Neglect, or Exploitation with respect to Archdiocesan clergy, or any other clergy or religious within the Archdiocese, is reported to the Archbishop, the Archbishop shall notify the Advisory Board of the person(s) alleged to be involved and the substance of the allegations. - 7.2 Immediately after receipt of an allegation of Abuse, Neglect, or Exploitation involving a member of the clergy or Religious, the Archbishop shall undertake a preliminary investigation of the allegation, which investigation will be initiated and conducted in harmony with Canon Law.
+Based upon the results of his investigation, the Archbishop shall make a determination as to the credibility of the allegations, and communicate his determination in a timely manner to the victim or the victim's representative, the accused person, and the Advisory Board.
+The Archbishop may request that the Advisory Board advise him in making his determination as to whether an allegation is a Credible Allegation. - 7.3 If the Archbishop determines that an allegation of Abuse, Neglect, or Exploitation that has been made against a member of the clergy or religious is a Credible Allegation, the accused person shall be: - i.
+Notified in a timely manner of the nature of the allegations; - ii.
+Immediately relieved of his or her active ministerial duties pending the outcome of the Archbishop's investigation; and - iii.
+Directed to remain away from any long-term care facility, parish office, parish facility, agency, and other location, which is the subject of the complaint until the Archbishop has determined whether the allegation is Actionable. - 7.4 The Archbishop may request that the Advisory Board advise him in making his determination as to whether an allegation is Actionable.
+If a member of the clergy or Religious admits that he or she has engaged in Abuse, Neglect, or Exploitation, or if there is a determination by the Archbishop after an appropriate process in accord with Canon Law that an allegation is Actionable, sanctions will be imposed in accordance with Section 12 of this Policy.
+If an allegation is determined by the Archbishop to be a Credible Allegation or Actionable, the Archbishop shall consult with the Advisory Board in making an assessment of the accused person's fitness for ministry.
+The Archbishop shall communicate his final determination as to whether the allegation is Actionable, and the sanctions imposed, in writing, to the victim or the victim's designated representative, the accused person and the Advisory Board.